-Bring a large pot of water to a boil with 1/4 tsp sea salt.
-Once at a rolling boil place the noodles in the pot and cook for 3 minutes stirring once or twice so the noodles don’t stick together.
-Drain and set aside.
+Bring a large pot of water to a boil with 1/4 teaspoon of sea salt.
+Once at a rolling boil, place the noodles in the pot and cook for 3 minutes or until al dente, stirring once or twice so the noodles don’t stick together.
+Drain, but do not rinse, and set aside.

-Heat a large frying pan to medium heat.
-Add 1 tbsp sesame oil and fry shitake mushrooms, water chestnuts, and most of the green onion including the white base (leaving some green from the top for a garnish) for 5 minutes.
+Heat a large frying pan over medium heat.
+Add 1 tablespoon of sesame oil and fry shitake mushrooms, water chestnuts, and most of the green onion including the white parts (leaving some green from the top for a garnish) for 5 minutes.

-Add in soy sauce, another tablespoon of sesame oil, and noodles into the pan.
-Toss to coat evenly and fry for another 3-4 minutes.
-Place a lid on this pan, remove from the heat, and set aside while you fry the chik’un pieces.
+Add in soy sauce/tamari, another tablespoon of sesame oil, and noodles into the pan.
+Toss to coat evenly and fry for another 3 to 4 minutes.
+Place a lid on this pan, remove from the heat, and set aside while you fry the vegan chicken pieces.

-Heat frying oil in a deep saucepan over medium-high heat until it reaches 350F-360F.
-It should take about 8-10 minutes to get hot.
+Heat frying oil in a deep heavy-bottomed saucepan over medium-high heat with a deep frying thermometer attached, to 350°F to 360°F. It should take about 8 to 10 minutes to get hot.

 Only when the oil has reached its frying temperature should you mix the batter.
 In a mixing bowl combine rice flour, ginger ale or soda, sea salt and paprika and stir with a fork.
 Don’t over mix as you want a lot of the carbonation to remain in the batter.

-Separate the chik’un pieces with your fingers and submerge them in the batter to coat.
-Fry about 4-5 pieces at a time depending on the size of your saucepan (don’t over crowd) for 2-3 minutes until golden and crispy.
+Separate the vegan chicken pieces with your fingers and submerge them in the batter to coat.
+Fry about 4 to 5 pieces at a time depending on the size of your saucepan (don’t over crowd) for 2 to 3 minutes until golden and crispy.

 Remove the pieces from the oil using a slotted deep fryer spoon to allow the excess oil to drip off and set aside on top of paper towel.
 Continue this until all the pieces are fried.